sonix-network/dc908_exporter/README.md

 The Huawei OptiXtrans DC908 is a optical-electrical Wavelength Division Multiplexing (WDM) transmission device designed for Data Center Interconnect (DCI).

+The exporter operates two ports by default, both can be changed via command line flags:

+ - `8888` - used to receive gNMI telemetry dialout connections.
+ - `9908` - used to present metric data to a Prometheus or OpenMetrics compatible scraper.

 ## DC908 configuration

 It is important to enable the statistics task for at least `15m` or the DC908